visageeee/alephone/README.md

 - Modernized swimming and surface movement
 - Water and dry ledge-grabbing
 - Optional global fog
-- Revamped preferences panel and Level Select
+- Revamped Preferences panel and Level Select

 Movement features can be enabled or disabled individually, allowing Sprintathon to range from mostly traditional Marathon movement to the complete modernized movement set.